-All prices above are the regular cost for our Basic Skills Members.
-If you would like to try a Basic Class before becoming a member your cost will be $20.
+Above pricing is for our Basic Skills Members.
+If you would like to try a Basic Class before becoming a member, classes will be $20.

 The Huntsville Skating School and Training Academy (HSSTA) has been in existence since 1959.
 It began at the Ice Palace on Governors Drive, owned by Benton H. Wilcoxon.
 In 1991, the Skating School moved to its present location.